| Andres SotoPhysical Education Major

 to teach physical education at the high school or college level and is already thinking

+about a master’s degree and a doctorate.
 Being named valedictorian is something he’s dreamed of since elementary school.
 “I

 remember wishing I was that person up there on stage at every graduation I attended—including